ItsAnass/ItsAnass.github.io/_posts/2020-09-21-Cloud-database.md

 ![ReturnDataFunc](https://github.com/ItsAnass/ItsAnass.github.io/blob/main/assets/Images/Database%20cloud/ReturnAllTasksFunction%202021-09-21%20183503.png?raw=true)

-For the database I creating a new database in Azure then I had to create a table inside the database.
+For the database I created a new database in Azure then I had to create a table inside the database.
 For that, I need to add the current machine IP Address to Firewall Settings in our Azure database.
 Now we need a table in our database for data storing to do that I went to Query Editor and I wrote this query in order to add the first table:

 ![ReturnDataFunc](https://github.com/ItsAnass/ItsAnass.github.io/blob/main/assets/Images/Database%20cloud/Database_Query%202021-09-21%20183831.png?raw=true)